Advocacy - How you can help

 We advocate for the victims of addiction

-who, because of a difference in their DNA, are part of the estimated 10% who become victim of the most severe type of substance abuse, addiction.
+Those who, because of a difference in their DNA, are part of the estimated 10% who become victim of the most severe type of substance abuse, addiction.
 I imagine this is what life was like in the leper colonies.
 Thought to be disturbed, unclean, cursed, unloved and shamed, they were shunned and treated like animals.
 But they were people, not animals.
 Inside the sick, worn out and damaged body is a child who is afraid, who feels unloved with a self loathing for what he or she has become or done.
-We need to stop blaming them for their addiction and support in their recovery process.
+We need to stop blaming them for their addiction and support them in their recovery process.
 We strongly believe that someone who has suffered brain damage from addiction overdoses be assigned a "navigator", someone to help him or her (and his or her family) try to "navigate" through the services and options available until such a time that the person is stabilized, most likely through medication and counseling.
 A mandatory assigning of a personal navigator would be a great relief to the family and a big step in the journey.
 It's easy to tell if someone has suffered brain damage, he or she loses short term memory, repeating the same thing over and over.
-He or she may get very mean, or even violent.
+He or she may get very mean or violent.
 We advocate for a navigator to guide both the patient and the family unit at this point.

 We advocate for families of persons suffering the disease of addiction.

 The families of people in substance abuse are traumatized on a daily basis.
 They get to watch while their son, daughter, sister, brother, parent, grandparent disappear into this dangerous and dark world.
 They have little support.
 They research and listen to recovery "experts" that might have answers.
 Each member of the family may have a different idea of how to "fix" the problem.
 Most friends will avoid the issue entirely by not talking about it.
 They too struggle with how to help their friend.
 If one thing is certain, it is that there are no "absolute" answers.
 Each case of addiction is different and the only thing that they have in common is that each case is different.
 Medical professionals are under hipaa laws and cannot discuss your child's disease with you if they are 18 or older, even if it has been shown that the family dynamic is one of the best opportunities for help and support.
 But they need guidance from the outside.
 To lose someone you love because you don't know how to help or because you have no support is cruel inhumanity.
 Families are left on their own to research a miracle therapy that will fix their child but there are many different ideas out there.
 What to do while you watch your child die a slow and painful death?
-Anything you can to get through the day.
+The answer is anything you can to get through the day.
 We advocate that family counseling be available to all going through this.
 Not group therapy sessions but real intervention therapy on a personal level.
 The families live in crisis when the dynamic includes addiction and yet no support is offered to them other than outside support groups (if you can find them.)
 Even if you can find them, most families will not seek help outside - remember they are living in a traumatic situation.
-It is important that their be help tat will come to the family.
+It is important that there be help that will come to the family.

 We advocate that more money be put into more useful and productive research be done.

-Research tends to be led and funded by the insurance and pharmaceutical companies who would quite naturally skew testing and statistical collection to fit their most profitable end result.
+Research tends to be led and funded by the insurance and pharmaceutical companies who would quite naturally skew testing and statistical collection to fit their most profitable result.
 We need more unbiased research from our government.
 Our own government has a bias to find the cheapest answer possible to show results.
-We need to join in solidarity to get the answers to all of our questions.
+We need to join in solidarity to demand the answers to all of our questions.

 Do You have Question?
 Call Or Visit us.